SHALOM Denver’s Partnership with Cardinal Health

-The company contracted with SHALOM Denver about a year ago to help them clean the totes.
-SHALOM Denver provides a team of eight workers with intellectual or developmental disabilities to work at the distribution facility.
-The “enclave” team is supervised by a SHALOM Denver manager, Zach Johnson, who ensures production goals are met and interfaces with Cardinal Health managers.
+The company contracted with SHALOM Denver in 2015 to help them clean the totes.
+SHALOM Denver provides a daily team of eight workers with intellectual or developmental disabilities to work at the distribution facility.
+The worksite team is supervised by a SHALOM Denver manager who ensures production goals are met and interfaces with Cardinal Health managers.

 Because they distribute sanitary medical supplies, the totes must be carefully cleaned with an antimicrobial solution before they can be repackaged for shipment.
 With a steady stream of clean totes, the company no longer needs to use disposable plastic liners, which were not only expensive, but had a negative environmental impact since these were thrown away by hospitals.